Is Your Project’s Documentation Ready to Face the COVID-19 Financial Crunch?

 - what is the underlying cause of a structural crack on a constructed column?

-- how has the critical path changed or affected by a series of delaying events?
+- how has the critical path changed or been affected by a series of delaying events?

 - how to correctly quantify the loss of productivity due to a host of disrupting events?